lucasvolkmer/d2l-en-branch/chapter_preliminaries/pandas.md

 ## Convertendo para o Formato Tensor

-Now that [**all the entries in `inputs` and `outputs` are numerical, they can be converted to the tensor format.**]
-Once data are in this format, they can be further manipulated with those tensor functionalities that we have introduced in :numref:`sec_ndarray`.
 Agora que [**todas as entradas em `entradas` e `saídas` são numéricas, elas podem ser convertidas para o formato tensor.**]
 Uma vez que os dados estão neste formato, eles podem ser manipulados posteriormente com as funcionalidades de tensor que introduzimos em :numref:`sec_ndarray`.